 The $8 kit includes 24 nails, adhesive tabs, pink gel glue, a manicure stick, and a mini nail file.
 Obviously, the cost is significantly less than the $30-plus you'll pay to have your nails done at a salon, and it's something you can easily do for yourself at home, even with kids around.
 Plus, you don't have to keep going back to the salon every six weeks to have your nails refilled, which costs up to $45.
 That's not exactly an option for moms looking to save money.

 Applying fake nails is simple, and Kiss Nails are no exception.
 When you're ready to glue the nail in place, cover the back of the artificial nail and your natural nail with glue.
 Be sure you cover each surface completely with glue, or you'll be able to see air pockets through the nails after you've applied them.
-Hold the artificial nail on top of your nail for 5 seconds and it's glued.
+Hold the artificial nail on top of your nail for five seconds and it's glued.
 Twist off the numbered tab from the artificial nail, and file the nail to the shape you want.
 The total time to find your nail size, apply glue, and then glue the nails in place takes about 10-15 minutes total for both hands.

 My routine is fairly simple.
 However, several nails did pop off during the week: